PROFILE

 government’s 12.5% devaluation of the Pula in

-of December 2005, which falls well outside the
+11.4% as of December 2005, which fell well

-The Government of Botswana is currently
+7.7%.
+The Government of Botswana was considering

-considering additional policies to enhance
+additional policies to enhance competitiveness,

-competitiveness, including a new Foreign Direct
+including a new Foreign Direct Investment

-Investment Strategy and National Export
+Strategy and National Export Development

-Development Strategy.
-Botswana’s parliament
+Strategy.
+Botswana's parliament adopted both a

-Plan and a new Competition Policy that are aimed
+Privatization Master Plan and a new Competition

-at fostering economic diversification.
+Policy that were aimed at fostering economic

 With its proven record of good economic